What a Patterdale Terrier might look like!

 (no matter what color or pattern they happen to be.)

-All breeders of Patterdale Terriers know about the many colors and markings.
+All breeders of Patterdale Terriers know about the many colors, markings and sizes.

 In each case there was only one pup in the litter that had upright ears.

-This indicates it as a fairly recessive trait unlike the brindle coloring, (which is a very strong gene.)
+This indicates it's a fairly recessive trait unlike the brindle coloring, (which has a very strong gene.)

 And now, (since we don't breed for appearances,) we're getting different "looks."